samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad

 Turn your Raspberry Pi (1/2/3/zero) into a VPN proxy (HTTP/SOCKS/DNS) that tunnels all traffic through AWS EC2.
-All you need is an Amazon AWS account (to create EC2 instance for tunneling traffic).
+All you need is an Amazon AWS account for EC2 VPN server creation.

 Also works on Ubuntu (16.04 and above), Mac OSX or Debian.